When we first told people about our lifestyle change in 2016, we would often get asked questions like

 Gandhi’s quote reflects how I see Happiness: To me, being happy means living a life that is aligned with my values, where I can be true to myself, and where I can explore and pursue whatever the reason why I am on this earth.

-Our lives now are more aligned with our values than ever before.
-Are we happier because of it?
+Our lives are more aligned with our values now than ever before.
+Are we happier because of this?
 ABSOLUTELY.